CLima86/Koch-snowflake-file/README.md

-# Koch Snowflake with Boundary and Interiror Energies
+# Koch Snowflake with Boundary and Interior Energies

 This file contains files of Python code used to generate data points and plots of the Koch Snowflake fractal with a Laplacian operator applied to the interior and boundary.
 Mathematica notebooks were